How does a woman who throws out a Kabocha Squash – with a knife still stuck in it – end up writing about food?

 It wasn’t until 2013 that I realized that I still love to cook and create recipes.
 I also found a new interest in Filipino Food aside from just eating it.
 I wanted to know the ingredients, techniques, history, and why it is so crave-worthy delicious.

 If I were to rank my creative interests, it would be like this:

 - Developing Recipes

-The last two items are essential to a food website but there it is, writing and baking are last on the list.
+The last two items are essential to a food website but there it is, baking and writing are last on the list.
 I rarely bake and if I do, the recipe would have to be dummy proof.
 On the upside, my need to make things simple and easier helped in developing a recipe that uses a favorite Filipino Dessert ingredient: Ube or Purple Yam.
 You can find the recipe for Easy Ube Cupcakes with Coconut Cream Icing here.

 My writing skills are hit or miss.
 I am a good english conversationalist but that’s not enough to be a good writer.
 The recipes, narratives, and travel guides would not be possible without an editor.
 I’m lucky that I’m married to one.
 Find out more about him here.

 Thank you for visiting Amusing Maria!
 I hope my recipes, stories, and travels will inspire you.